How nonprofits can act now to lock in historic energy bill savings

 While the future is uncertain, the time to act is now

-These unprecedented times have resulted in unprecedented energy prices.
+These unprecedented times have resulted in unprecedented energy bill prices.
 However, many signs indicate that we’re heading for an upturn in prices.
 Global economies gradually reopening their doors, the increasing demand for energy and the limitations put on oil and natural gas production all signal that these savings may not be around much longer.

 Therefore, this is an ideal time for nonprofits to look at their existing energy supply contracts and lock into these potential savings while they still last.